maxipago/sdk-php/README.md

 ## Introduction ##

 This **PHP** library allows for easy integration with the **maxiPago!
-Smart Payments** platform ([www.maxipago.com](http://www.maxipago.com)).
-In order to send requests you will need valid credentials, which can be obtained from our Customer Support team at support [@] maxipago [.] com.
+Smart Payments** API.
+Our payment platform allows online merchants to accept payments in many countries in Latin America and the US and includes such functionalities as Automated Recurring Billing, "Single-Click" payments, Online Returns, Credit Card Payment Reconciliation, Fraud Tools and more.
+You can find out more about **maxiPago!** by visiting [www.maxipago.com](http://www.maxipago.com/).

+This library has all the functionalities currently available through our XML-based API and can be freely copied and used by Merchants and developers.

-If you'd like to get a more comprehensive view of our API you can check our full documentation at <http://www.maxipago.com/docs/maxiPago_API_Latest.pdf>.
+You can get a more comprehensive view of our API by our documentation, [which can be downloaded here](http://www.maxipago.com/docs/maxiPago_API_Latest.pdf).
+If you are looking for a hosted payment page solution, please see the section "**smartPages!**".

-## Installation ##
+## Setup ##

-Installation is pretty straightforward: simply copy the **maxipago_payment.php** file from this repository to your server.
+Setup is pretty straightforward: simply copy the **maxipago_payment.php** file from this repository to your server and include it in your code.

 To include use the following code: